COCISD Student Dress Code

 - Students should wear clean clothing and be well groomed.
 Sleepwear is not acceptable.

-- Backpacks, satchels, shoe sacks and extracurricular equipment bags must be kept in assigned locker or designated areas.
+- Backpacks, satchels, shoe sacks and extracurricular equipment bags must be kept in assigned lockers or designated areas.

 Chains, including wallet chains, are prohibited.